dulimarta/spherical-easel/docs/userguide/index.md

   - size
   - color (front and back)
   - font?
-- Trace (Applies to points, lines and circles only)
+- Trace/Locus (Applies to points, lines and circles only)
   - size (only for points)
   - color
   - stroke color